 Reporting Spam to AT&T

 We want all customers to know that we will not ask for information through email or text messages.
-If you get such a message, you should contact the Fraud Department @ 800-337-5373 or forward a suspicious text to 7726 (SPAM).
-You can also share the suspicious message with the Anti-Phishing Working Group or report it to the FTC.
+If you think a caller is trying to scam you, hang up.
+If you receive a suspicious text message, forward it to us.
+Get step-by-step instruction to report unwanted text messages by following the link.

 To find out more about reporting fraud, check out our Resources page.